Beauce (electoral district): Demographics

-The Beauce riding has the highest percentage of people who answered "Canadian" as their ethnic origin in the 2006 Census (84.0%; multiple responses).

-It is also the riding with the highest percentage of Whites of European descent (99.3%).
+As of the 2006 census, the Beauce riding had the highest percentage of people who answered "Canadian" as their ethnic origin in the 2006 Census (84.0%; multiple responses).
+It was also the riding with the highest percentage of White people of European descent (99.3%).

 Geography

 The riding is located in Central Quebec, to the south of Quebec City and covers the centre of Beauce, straddling the Quebec region of Chaudière-Appalaches.

-The electoral district has the regional county municipalities of Beauce-Sartigan and Robert-Cliche; that part of the Regional County Municipality of Les Etchemins comprises the municipalities of Sainte-Aurélie, Saint-Benjamin, Saint-Prosper and Saint-Zacharie; the Regional County Municipality of La Nouvelle-Beauce, excepting the Parish Municipality of Saint-Lambert-de-Lauzon; and that part of the Regional County Municipality of Le Granit comprises the municipalities of Saint-Ludger and Saint-Robert-Bellarmin.
+The electoral district has the regional county municipality of Beauce-Sartigan; the Regional County of Beauce-Centre, excepting the area of the former municipality of Courcelles; that part of the Regional County Municipality of Les Etchemins comprises the municipalities of Sainte-Aurélie, Saint-Benjamin, Saint-Prosper and Saint-Zacharie; the Regional County Municipality of La Nouvelle-Beauce, excepting the Parish Municipality of Saint-Lambert-de-Lauzon; and that part of the Regional County Municipality of Le Granit comprises the municipalities of Saint-Ludger and Saint-Robert-Bellarmin.

 The neighbouring ridings are Mégantic—L'Érable, Lotbinière—Chutes-de-la-Chaudière, and Lévis—Bellechasse.

 History

-The riding was created by the British North America Act of 1867, and still exists today without any name changes, although its boundaries have been redefined numerous times.
+The riding was created by the British North America Act 1867, and still exists today without any name changes, although its boundaries have been redefined numerous times.

-According to the 2012 federal electoral redistribution, this riding will lose a small territory to Mégantic—L'Érable.
+Following the 2012 federal electoral redistribution, this riding lost a small territory to Mégantic—L'Érable.
 It is one of a small minority of Quebecois ridings never to have elected a Bloc Quebecois MP, even in 1993.

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament:

 Electoral history

+Beauce, 2023 representation order

+This riding had no boundary changes made prior to the 45th Canadian federal election:

+Beauce, 2013 representation order

 This riding lost a small portion of its territory to Mégantic—L'Érable prior to the 42nd Canadian federal election: